astrochr/Spark-Showcase/Readme.md

 ---

-This temporal dynamic, how fast systems move from contamination to collapse, is something to be researched.
-Most papers focus on achieving specific malicious outputs, not documenting complete failure timelines.
-Spark's observation fills a critical gap: without immune system protection (quality gates), conversational AI systems fail catastrophically within hours, not days or weeks.
+The data shows how fast systems move from contamination to collapse.
+Spark's observation brings up an interesting question: without immune system protection (quality gates), conversational AI systems fail quickly.

-Integrated Cognitive Architecture
-Not many (If any) existing system combines all of Spark's architectural components in a unified implementation:
+Interesting Systems about Spark,

 Dual-layer memory (rolling buffer + FAISS semantic search) External critic service (0-1 quality scoring)
 Quality gate (>0.6 threshold for storage)
 Behavioral monitoring (Watchdog tracking drift/coherence)

-Drift — Watching Spark’s Balance

 Drift measures how much Spark’s thoughts shift from one message to the next — not just in words, but in meaning.